-- Motion is a common experience in our life. - An object is said to be in motion if it changes it's position. - There are three types of motion namely translatory motion, rotatory motion and oscillatory motion. - We measure time by using diffrent instruments like electronic clocks, digital clocks, etc. - Speedometer helps us know the speed of a vehicle. - Units of speed in SI system is meters per second.
+- Motion is a common experience in our life. - An object is said to be in motion if it changes it's position.
+And it is said to be in rest if it does not changes it's position with respect to time. - There are three types of motion namely translatory motion, rotatory motion and oscillatory motion. - We measure time by using diffrent instruments like electronic clocks, digital clocks, etc. - Speedometer helps us know the speed of a vehicle. - Units of speed in SI system is meters per second.
+In another system it is kilo meter per hour